-Title: Repairing complex decorative fibrous plaster components in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to repairing complex decorative fibrous plaster components, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
+Tit le: Repairing complex decorative fibrous plaster components in the workplace ecorative fibrous plaster components in the workplace Learning outcomes Assessment criteria The learner will be able to: 3 continued 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to repairing complex decorative fibrous plaster components, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-4 Select the requ esources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of work to repairing complex decorative fibrous plaster components.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - casting plasters, reinforcing material, timber and fixings - release agents - thixotropic rubber - clean water - hand tools, portable power tools and ancillary equipment.
+4 Select the requ and quality of resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of work to repairing complex decorative fibrous plaster components.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: casting plasters, reinforcing material, timber and fixings release agents thixotropic rubber clean water hand tools, portable power tools and ancillary equipment.
 4.3 Describe how the resources should be used correctly, how problems associated with the resources are reported.
-Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-Describe any potential hazards associated with the resources and methods of work.
+4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to repair complex decorative fibrous plaster components.

-Title: Repairing comp plex de ecorative fibrous plaster components in the workplace arning outcome ssment criteria varner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. repairing com decorative fib • 5.2 Minimise damage and maintain a clean work space. components.
+Tit le: Repairing complex decorative fibrous plaster components in the workplace ecorative fibrous plaster components in the workplace Learning outcomes The learner will be able to: ssment criteria earner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. repairing com decorative fib 5.2 Minimise damage and maintain a clean work space. components.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 Complete the the allocated to time when 6.1 Demonstrate completion of the work within the allocated time. repairing complex decorative fibrous plaster components.
-6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
-7 7 Comply with the given contract information to repair complex decorative fibrous plaster components 7.1 Demonstrate the following work skills when repairing complex decorative fibrous plaster components: - surveying, measuring, marking out, removing, replicating, fixing, positioning, securing and finishing. to the required specification. d 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
+6 Complete the the allocated t l time when 6.1 Demonstrate completion of the work within the allocated time. repairing complex decorative fibrous p components.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+7 contract informative repair complex de nation to 7.1 Demonstrate the following work skills when repairing complex decorative fibrous plaster components: surveying, measuring, marking out, removing, replicating, fixing, positioning, securing and finishing. to the require specification. d 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
 7.3 Prepare background surfaces, mix casting plasters, take thixotropic squeeze (impression) and repair one of the following complex decorative fibrous plasterwork components to given working instructions of: - cornices - dados - skirtings - panels 7.4 Tie-back fibrous plaster components to structure.